 To provide small awards, up to £200, to contribute towards the additional costs of care for staff and graduate students of the Mathematical Institute attending conferences or other work-related training (see Note).

-New (as of October 2016): Applications will now also be considered from non-members of the department to support such costs that would facilitate attendance at an activity/event organised from within the department - e.g. for those visiting us to speak at a seminar or conference.
+Note: Applications will now also be considered from non-members of the department to support such costs that would facilitate attendance at an activity/event organised from within the department - e.g. for those visiting us to speak at a seminar or conference.

 We recognise that formal caring responsibility is not limited to childcare.
 Other needs should be presented as part of the request for support and considered case by case.

 - The policy applies to everyone who attends conferences for 'work-related training': all faculty (including statutory professors), PDRAs, DPhil students and support staff.
 Applications from students must have the support of their supervisor.

 - Applications must be made to the Head of Administration (by email ), and will be considered on a rolling basis until the funds are exhausted.
 Applicants must give details of the event (what, where, when, and their contribution), why they have a need for additional expenses, and the amount and nature of the costs to be incurred.
 The normal expectation is that applications will be made before the conference/event.
 Funding may then be confirmed in advance.
 However, retrospective applications will also be considered, so long as these are submitted within 6 weeks.

 - The maximum award will be £200 per conference/event.

 - Once an application has been approved, claims may be made for additional expenses of care, against original receipts and within the university's financial regulations, on the standard claim form, found at http://www.admin.ox.ac.uk/finance/epp/forms/expensesandrelocation/.
 [Note, if receipts are not provided, payments must be paid through the main payroll and be subject to the usual deductions].

 - The funds will be disbursed on a first-come, first-served basis until exhausted, provided the criteria set out below have been satisfied.